EXPERT PROMPTING MASTERCLASS

 Output: "To improve team productivity:

-2. Foster open communication
+2. Foster communication

-3. Provide the right tools and resources
+3. Provide right tools

-4. Recognize and reward good work
+4. Recognize good work

 5. Encourage work-life balance"